Online Tools (Students & Families)

 NoveList - Your complete guide to fiction.
 This database allows users to locate works of fiction, reviews, and author and plot information by use of both quick and advanced searching features.
 Users can also access information on author read-alikes, book discussion guides, book talks, and feature articles concerning fiction in general.
 Various links also connect to websites with excellent teacher resource materials.
 An additional database, Novelist K-8, provides the same features but for works of fiction geared at the elementary through middle school audience.
 EPL Resource

 Science News - Science News is the official magazine of The Society for Science & the Public.
 It includes a wide range of scientific articles and also offers a large archive of back issues.
 A great resource for students and teachers alike!
-Please see the Password Sheet for ETHS Library Databases for full digital / archive access.
+Please ask a librarian for a password slip to access current articles and the Science News archive.

 Teen Health & Wellness - Comprehensive fully cited articles, written by medical professionals on topics including: diseases, drugs, alcohol, nutrition, fitness, mental health, diversity, family life, and more.
 Also contains a glossary; interactive polls and quizzes; and first-person teen narratives.